AndreyTrusov/ATCrypto/README.md

 ## Project Overview

 This project is a **Vue.js** based web application for showcasing the features of the `ATCrypto` platform.
 It is structured to demonstrate reusable components, a clean UI, and robust state management using **Pinia**.
-The app includes several pages, including a homepage, an about page, services page, team page, and more.
-The site is designed to be responsive and follows modern web practices, making it easy to navigate and interact with.
+The app includes several pages, including a homepage, an about page, team page, and feedback page.

 ![image](https://github.com/user-attachments/assets/eb80cc91-75d5-4151-9cc9-c9c81c9c13e4)